What is IBS?

 NOTE THAT THE QUALITY OF LIFE IN THE PLACEBO GROUP IMPROVED BY TWICE AS MUCH AS THE STANDARD TREATMENT GROUP!

-When I show my patients this study, I always ask them, “How do you explain these results?”
+When I show my patients this study, I say, “Remember, these people knew that they were taking fake pills!”
+And then I ask them, “How do you explain these results?”

 It just goes to show you that the power of the mind is truly amazing!